raveintospace/Stanford2023/README.md

 - MatchedGeometryEffect

 - Options menu to select the deck, the card color and to check the scoreboard
-- Button to restart the game
+- Button to start / restart the game

 - Languages: Localized in Catalan, English and Spanish